nixworks/public/news/2007/02/12/README.md

 ##### Virginia Supreme Court
 ### [ A suspicious brown substance is found in envelope at the Virginia Supreme Court building in Richmond, Virginia, United States, on the same day that Senator John McCain (R-AZ) speaks at the Jefferson Hotel. ](/news/2007/02/12/a-suspicious-brown-substance-is-found-in-envelope-at-the-virginia-supreme-court-building-in-richmond-virginia-united-states-on-the-same.md)
-_Context: Arizona, Jefferson Hotel, John McCain, Republican, Richmond, Virginia, Senate, United States, Virginia Supreme Court_
+_Context: Arizona, Jefferson Hotel, John McCain, Republican, Richmond, Virginia, US Senators, United States, Virginia Supreme Court_

 ##### Mozambique
 ### [ Approximately 60,000 people in Mozambique are evacuated in the Zambezi River valley due to floods caused by three weeks of heavy rain. ](/news/2007/02/12/approximately-60-000-people-in-mozambique-are-evacuated-in-the-zambezi-river-valley-due-to-floods-caused-by-three-weeks-of-heavy-rain.md)